luridarmawan/whatsapp-bot-docker/README.md

 <br>

 ## 📃 Legal
 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or any of its affiliates or subsidiaries.
 This is an independent and unofficial software.
-Use at your own risk.
+Use at your own discretion.
+Do not spam people with this.
 **Commercial use of this code/repo is strictly prohibited.**